core-wg/resource-directory/draft-ietf-core-resource-directory.md

 defining link headers, {{RFC6690}} serializing them into a link-format document, and {{RFC7252}} providing the transport).
 This appendix summarizes the mechanisms and semantics at play from an entry in `.well-known/core` to a resource lookup.
-(This section will not elaborate on the differences between URIs and IRIs and use the former term for simplicity.)

-Much of this text will be obvious to people accustomed to link mechanisms on the web; it is primarily aimed at people entering the field of Constrained Restful Environments from applications that previously did not use web mechanisms.
+This text is primarily aimed at people entering the field of Constrained Restful Environments from applications that previously did not use web mechanisms.

 ## A simple example

 Let's start this example with a very simple host, `2001:db8:f0::1`.
-A client could follow classical CoAP Discovery ({{RFC7252}} Section 7) and do a multicast request.
-The client would send the following multicast request:
+A client that follows classical CoAP Discovery ({{RFC7252}} Section 7), sends the following multicast request to learn about neighbours supporting resources with resource-type "temperature".

-    Sender: [2001:db8:f0::1234]:65530
-    Recipient: [ff02::fd]:5683 ("All CoAP Nodes in link-local scope")
+The client sends a link-local multicast:

-    Code: GET
+    GET coap://[ff02::fd]:5683/.well-known/core?rt=temperature
-    Uri-Path: .well-known
-    Uri-Path: core
-    Uri-Query: rt=temperature

-and the simple host would respond

-    Sender: [2001:db8:f0::1]:5683
-    Recipient: [2001:db8:f0::1234]:65530
-    Code: 2.05 Content
+    RES 2.05 Content
-    Payload:
     </temp>;rt=temperature;ct=0

+where the response is sent by the server, `[2001:db8:f0::1]:5683`.

 While the client -- on the practical or implementation side -- can just go ahead and create a new request to `[2001:db8:f0::1]:5683` with Uri-Path: